jiwan-stack/notion-p/README.md

 ```

 - Automated function that runs every 2 minutes
-- Checks for pages with "Approved" or "Declined" status
+- Checks for pages with "Completed" or "Rejected" status
 - Sends email notifications to clients
 - Can be triggered manually for testing